barchart/dockerup/README.md

 #### name

 The container name.
-This must be unique pre-host, and can be used for configuring data volume containers and network linking.
+This must be unique per-host, and can be used for configuring data volume containers and network linking.

 ```json